sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 	* ClkX = fOSC / (2^(RegMisc[6:4] -1))
 	* This value defaults to 1.

+### sync()
-**sync()**: Resets the PWM/Blink/Fade counters, syncing any blinking LEDs.
+Resets the PWM/Blink/Fade counters, syncing any blinking LEDs.
 Bit 2 of REG_MISC is set, which alters the functionality of the nReset pin.
 The nReset pin is toggled low->high, which should reset all LED counters.
 Bit 2 of REG_MISC is again cleared, returning nReset pin to POR functionality.

 No inputs or outputs.
 Just does.